 Do Family Legends Have a Place in Genealogical Books?

 When I took my children to Washington, D.C., I mentioned a historical legend that I heard about Abraham Lincoln.
-I believed that he wrote the Gettysburg Address.
+I believe that he wrote the Gettysburg Address.
 Apparently, my understanding of the myth is mistaken because others thought he wrote it on the back of an envelope.

 As it turns out, neither is true because,